 10th Commandment: Thou shall not let your shiny long black hair hit the face of your fellow commuter.

 Thanks to Hitokirihoshi for this.
 I had the unfortunate experience of sitting in the back ride of a tricycle one morning on the way to work.
 The lady beside me was pretty and I could smell her light cologne, everything was going well until her long black Cream Silk scented wet hair hit my face.
 Not a great experience pretty lady, trust me.
-You loss your chance with me. 🙂
+You lose your chance with me. 🙂

 How about you dear readers, any suggestions?
 Till my next rant.
 Peace and Stay Fresh wherever you maybe. 🙂